- Assessment Process Information

-An owner of real property who leases property to another is known as the lessor.
+An owner of real property who leases the property to another is known as the lessor.
 The person to whom the property is leased is known as the lessee.
 The usual lease is of a home, office building, warehouse or other developed property to one or more lessees who occupy and use the structural improvements on the property.
 However, in some vacant land leases, the lessee builds a structure or plants a vineyard.
-Those improvements remain the property of the lessee during the term of the lease, unless the lease provides otherwise.
+Those improvements remain the property of the lessee during the term of the lease unless the lease provides otherwise.

 When the improvements are owned by the lessee, the assessor creates a separate, unsecured assessment for those improvements.
-The assessment is unsecured because the real property (land) is in a different ownership and cannot be used to secure the property taxes.
+The assessment is unsecured because the real property (land) is in different ownership and cannot be used to secure the property taxes.
 The unsecured assessment is in the name of the lessee.
 The lessee-owned improvements receive a base year value and are subject to the annual inflationary adjustment required under Proposition 13.

-Improvements on leased land are also subject to supplemental assessments if there is a change in ownership or new construction, e.g., additional vineyard planted.
+Improvements on leased land are also subject to supplemental assessments if there is a change in ownership or new construction, e.g., an additional vineyard planted.
 An unsecured tax bill for the improvements on leased land is mailed to the lessee in July, consists of one installment and is delinquent if not paid by August 31.

 Importance of the Lease